 5. Forwarded events.

-The previous screenshot shows you an example of the event viewer, the tool that we are talking about and was implemented by Microsoft on every of its operating systems to monitor the entire system, each event, whether it is “Successful” or “Failed“, logon, log off, applications started, application failures, etc., it allows you to obtain information more in-depth of the event in order to interpret the failure, as well as perform some troubleshooting tests based on the results founded.
+The previous screenshot shows an example of the event viewer, the tool that was implemented by Microsoft on it’s operating systems to monitor the entire system, each event, whether it is “Successful” or “Failed“, logon, log off, applications started, application failures, etc., it allows to obtain information more in-depth of the event in order to interpret the failure, as well as perform some troubleshooting tests based on the results.

-How do you activate the different types of events, based on two specifically “successful” event or “failure” ?
+How to enable the different types of events, based on two specifically “successful” event or “failure” ?